Adrian Cheng: Career

 In July 2022, Cheng was part of the Hong Kong honours list, when he received the Silver Bauhinia Star.
 The recognition came following his efforts to improve the city of Hong Kong.
 In October 2022, Cheng was a recipient of the Ordre national du Mérite from the French government.
 During the presentation of the award, Consul General of France Christile Drulhe, stated Cheng "has been working tirelessly to foster stronger relations between France and Hong Kong."
 During the same month, he also received an Honorary University Fellowship in The University of Hong Kong.
 In February 2023, it was announced that Cheng had been appointed as non-executive director and a co-chairman of Meta Media Holdings.
 As the largest fashion and luxury media organization in China, it was suggested by Forbes that Cheng could assist with the growth of the business internationally.
 Meta Media's share price rose by 201% on the day Cheng's appointment was announced.
 In June 2023, Cheng was one of the backers of NaaS Technology during its SPO.
 In July 2024, Cheng received the "Best CEO" award in Institutional Investor's Annual Rankings for the fourth consecutive year.
 Ironically, just a few months later he was forced out of his CEO role after New World Development was poised to report a loss close to 20 billion Hong Kong Dollars for the financial year, the worst since the founding and of the company half a century before.

-On September 2025, Cheng launched ALMAD Group, a Hong Kong-based global investment firm targeting digital assets and transformative industries including culture, entertainment, sports, media, healthcare, commercial management, and cultural tourism.
+On September 2025, Cheng launched ALMAD Group, a Hong Kong-based conglomerate targeting digital assets and transformative industries including culture, entertainment, sports, media, healthcare, commercial management, and cultural tourism.
 The firm focuses on emerging markets such as mainland China, ASEAN countries, and the Middle East, with a mission to break boundaries, build what the next generation needs, and shape a future economy filled with possibilities.
 As founder and executive chairman, Cheng plans to globalize the "K11 by AC" cultural brand, including expanding its Anime IP business in mainland China and the Middle East.
 Cheng has previously provided early-stage funding to startups such as the Chinese social media platform Xiaohongshu, electric vehicle maker XPeng Motors, Hong Kong-based microfinance platform Micro Connect, and others including fast-fashion giant Shein.

+Cheng spearheaded a series of international philanthropic and commercial initiatives following the launch of ALMAD Group.
+In late 2025, he led the WEMP Foundation in partnering with the Rafa Nadal Foundation to promote youth well-being through sports and play, with a focus on nurturing life skills, resilience, and social inclusion among young people in Hong Kong and the region.
+During the same period, Cheng expanded his business footprint in the Middle East by signing a strategic retail partnership in Dubai with the Wafi Group, a conglomerate headed by a member of Dubai's royal family, to introduce Chinese cultural and entertainment brands into the region, marking a significant step in cross-border cultural and retail collaboration.